powerlim2/analytics_interviews/README.md

 1. (Facebook) Find the distribution of comments per unique original story?
 2. `DELETE` vs. `TRUNCATE`
 3. `UNION` vs. `UNION ALL`
+4. (Amazon) 3 analysis questions:
+    - Identify all customers which purchased product x
+    - Identify months in which revenue exceeded $1,000
+    - Calculate how much revenue was earned from customers in the US, Canada, and UKNOWN

 ### Python (general)